simatic-ax/tipps-and-tricks/README.md

 | Remove "name"                              | "([A-Za-z]*)"           | $1        | |
 | TIA-Type to ST-Type                        | TYPE "([A-Za-z0-9_]*)"  | TYPE $1 : | |
 | Remove `"` in type declaration             | "([A-Za-z0-9_]*)"       | $1

+> thats's not a migration guide and it's still manual necessary.
+But it can make the life easier.

 ## Further information

 [AX Code Documentation](https://console.simatic-ax.siemens.io/docs/axcode/vscode-user-snippets)